 Not very user friendly and terminology is vague.
 I know what I'm doing with 3D Models.
 I could tell you the difference between DAE and 3dxml, I've been on the 3dvia community for many years and know the ups and downs of model creation and editing.
 I was looking for a free alternative to Vue.
 I realized that I could use Sketchup and draw contours, but I wanted a visual tool, rather than drawing in 2D.
 This is not it.
 Combined with the fact it exports to the rarely used .x format, and that the brushes didn't actually work or create any terrain, like it is supposed to, it's very hard to give this a good rating.
 Maybe I'm doing something wrong, but it sure doesn't seem like it.

 Not very intuitive.
 Actually, completely the opposite of intuitive for first time users.
 No help file, just start it up and plunge on in.

+This is ridiculous!
+I'm actually going to have to read the instructions on how to use this!
 Not a classic Windows style of program and very little help, with short prompts on mouse button actions and how to move around the map.
 The rest seems to be up to you to guess.
 The web site doesn't help.
 Make sure you copy off Cnet's description above as it's the closest thing you'll get to a help file.